ACSA.

 Understanding the current experience

-We conducted 5 semi-structured interviews online with ACSA staff members who have been with the company for at least 5+ years.
+We conducted 5 semi-structured interviews online with newcomers aging from 28 to 45 years old.
 The goals of this research were to:

 • Discover the users’ main objectives when visiting the website, which will help define the main user paths